Franconia Sculpture Park: History

 Franconia Sculpture Park was founded in 1996 by a small group of artists including Tasha Hock, John Hock, and Fuller Cowles.
 The original 16 acre park was 2 mi east of the current location and in 2006 the park moved from its original location to the current 50 acre site.
 Since 1996, Franconia has established a reputation as one of the country's most innovative sculpture parks.
 From 2011 to 2018, Franconia established Franconia in the City, a 1700 sqft gallery and education space at the Casket Arts Community Complex in Northeast Minneapolis.
 The park is governed by a board of directors that in 2021 includes Sara Rothholz Weiner, Heather Rutledge, Kevin Riach, Sharon Louden, Rosie Kellogg, Esther Callahan, Eric Bruce, Linda Seebauer Hansen, Stacy O'Reilly, Nora Kaitfors, Beth Theobald.

-In 2009 Franconia was the only Minnesota arts organization outside of the Twin Cities to receive National Endowment for the Arts/American Recovery and Reinvestment Act funding.
-In 2010 the park was among the selected grantees to receive part of the $20 million allocation from the state of Minnesota's Arts and Cultural Heritage Fund.
+In 2009, Franconia was the only Minnesota arts organization outside of the Twin Cities to receive National Endowment for the Arts/American Recovery and Reinvestment Act funding.
+In 2010, the park was among the selected grantees to receive part of the $20 million allocation from the state of Minnesota's Arts and Cultural Heritage Fund.
+An 8,000 square foot Miyawaki forest was planted in 2016.